bhavinbdoshi/azure-networking-labs/azure-routeserver-nva-bgp/lab2/README.md

 You can use either cloud shell or Azure CLI.
 While Azure Bastion can be used to access VMs, in this lab Serial Console is used for simplicity.

 Set Resource Group Variables.
-Use same values from lab 1
+Use same values from previous lab

 ```bash
 locazure="eastus"